hamdans1/hamdans1.github.io/_portfolio/blocChat.md

 ## Results

 The application passed all requirements of the Bloc assignment with flying colors.
-Aside from some design choices I might reconsider now, I was very pleased with the final products functionality.
+Aside from some design choices I might reconsider now, I was very pleased with the final application's functionality.
 Once I was able to re-focus the work after getting a better understanding of some of the new tech I was working with,things clicked into place.
 Firebase in particular gave me some early issues, but I was able to work all of that out with some extra work on the documentation.

 ## Conclusion